Proof

 Why it worked

-Yale psychology faculty validated the mechanism.
-Clinical targets: 24% pain reduction across 15 clinics vs. AppliedVR benchmark and 70% Month 6 retention vs. 50% industry average.
+Ivy-league psychology faculty validated the mechanism.
+Clinical targets: 24% pain reduction across 15 clinics vs. category benchmark and 70% Month 6 retention vs. 50% industry average.
 Exit framed at $500–700M with a pain management clinic pilot pending approval.

 Bring this rhythm to your team.